karnalexx/testEJB/README.md

 # testEJB
-Simple REST service running in Wildfly 10
+Simple REST service with EJB running in Wildfly 10

 To Start the web application